These are the best and most popular children's books of the year - perfect for holiday gift-giving.

 Ages 4 to 10.
 An unnamed tiny baby takes down a big scary monster with her superpower: The Power of Cute!
 Once she has that monster shrunk down to size, she takes him home to her Cute Little Monster House with all the other vanquished monsters.
 Includes flaps, wheels, and one pop-up.
 Super cute!

-Ages 7 to 10.
 Distinctive art enhances this story of an unlikely daredevil.
 62-year-old widow Annie Taylor was the first person and only woman to go over Niagara Falls in a barrel by herself - and survive!
+Oddly relevant in today's reality television world.

 Ages 9 to 12.
 Book 8 of the popular Last Apprentice series.
 A must for fans!